umairkz/EK/README.md

 Establish Kingdom has uploaded a Java based Data Management application which deals with students and  courses/units record management.

 ---- How to Compile and Install ----
+How to compile and install instructions will be added later in the project as we do further development to this base application.

 ---- Credits ----